 live streaming is possible through the use of digital meeting platforms such as Teams, Zoom, and Google Meet.
 This could support a reduction in travel, which in turn saves time, costs, and the environment.

 This way of working is also very convenient as, in these times, participating in virtual meetings from the home office is the standard for many of us.
 Terstena was actually the one to propose this functionality, and we are glad that this is now a possibility for all SiteVision users, says Høie.

 AR technology is valuable for contractors that spend their days on-site.
 They don't need to have a comprehensive understanding of BIM to use SiteVision.
 Viewing the designs on-site in combination with the existing situation using SiteVision is also valuable to the civil engineers, who spend the majority of their time in the office.
 We also see that Owners use SiteVision to provide landowners visual insight into how the finished project will impact the community and nearby areas, Høie continues.

 during the past few years, it has become increasingly easier to generate excitement and support around the vision of the project in the earlier project phases, and this is largely attributed to the BIM models.
 Now, SiteVision is taking it one step further: AR technology enables a greater understanding of depth and shape, and this, years prior to actual construction.
 I am convinced that visualisation through the use of AR is important in the future for infrastructure projects, Terstena closes.

 How Trimble SiteVision works

-Trimble SiteVision is a user-friendly outdoor augmented reality system that brings data to life so you can visualize and explore complex information with unrivaled accuracy.
+Trimble SiteVision is a user-friendly outdoor augmented reality system that brings data to life so you can visualise and explore complex information with unrivaled accuracy.
 Trimble SiteVision is an AR-solution consisting of a mobile application and a GNSS receiver that you connect to your mobile phone.
-SiteVision provides high-accuracy positioning, enabling you to visualize the model designs on your mobile screen with accurate dimensions.
+SiteVision provides high-accuracy positioning, enabling you to visualise the model designs on your mobile screen with accurate dimensions.